Honda Jazz hybrid costs, insurance, warranty & tax

 Honda has a fairly complex warranty system that covers various parts of the car for different periods of time.
 The hybrid drivetrain is covered by a five-year or 90,000-mile warranty, while chassis corrosion is guaranteed against for 10 years and structural corrosion for 12.
 There’s also exhaust system corrosion coverage for five years and surface corrosion coverage for three years.

-For the first year years are purchasing your Honda Jazz hybrid, you'll pay £145 in road tax (VED).
-As it's classed as an 'alternative-fuel vehicle' you receive a £10 discount on the regular £155 rate.
+From the second year, you’ll pay £170 in road tax (VED).
+As it’s classed as an ‘alternative-fuel vehicle’ you receive a £10 discount on the regular £180 rate.

 In This Review